Roxxers/roxbot/docs/index.md

     $  python3 -m pip install -r requirements.txt
     ```

-4. Edit Roxbot's config to add your bot accounts token (and imgur api token if you plan to use the Reddit cog) to the config, and also edit some other config settings.
+4. Edit Roxbot's config to add your bot accounts token (and Imgur api token if you plan to use the Reddit cog) to the config, and also edit some other config settings.
 Then rename it so that Roxbot will be able to read it.

     ```bash
     $  nano roxbot/settings/roxbot_example.conf